wp-plugins/woocommerce-bulk-percentage-pricing/readme.txt

 Regular price will change also.

 == Screenshots ==
-1. All products screenshot-1.png .
+1. All products.
-2. Specific categories products screenshot-2.png .
+2. Specific categories.
-3. Specific products products screenshot-3.png .
+3. Specific products.